Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Quantifying cosmic variance

-Here, $\left<N\right>$ is the mean galaxy number across all the sub-volumes and $N_i$ the number of galaxies in the $i^{th}$ sub-volume.
+Here, $\left<N\right>$ is the mean galaxy number across all the sub-volumes and $N$ the number of galaxies in each sub-volume.
 The analysis performed in this work is done considering the mass and luminosity functions measured at single snapshots of our simulation (namely the mean of the observed redshift ranges reported in the first column of Table \ref{table:volumes}) instead of constructing observational light cones.
 We have checked that constructing a light cone does not substantially change our results.
 To this end we used the few stored outputs in the corresponding redshift intervals and stacked parts of the outputs together to mimic roughly a light cone.
-We prefer our choice because at a given redshift the observational samples are well defined and the result does not depend on the uncertainties of light cone construction based on a few outputs only.

 To allow interested readers to compute cosmic variance for different redshifts, redshift intervals and survey areas, we also provide a public \textlcsc{Python} user-friendly tool\footnote{https://github.com/grazianoucci/cosmic\_variance}.